foundryvtt/foundryvtt/pages/hosting.rst

 Dedicated
 ---------

 In a dedicated hosting setting, the application runs on a persistent web server using node.js and all players (including the GM) connect to the game session.
-The dedicated hosting mode is most similar to the experience of Roll20 or Astral.
+The dedicated hosting mode is most similar to the experience of Roll20 or Astral Tabletop.

 **Advantages**